-Anencephaly is the most severe neural tube defect (NTD) with partial or complete absence of a forebrain, including cerebral hemispheres and cerebellum.
-The condition is often associated with brain stem and spinal cord abnormalities.
-According to the U.S. Centers for Disease Control and Prevention, 1 in every 4,600 babies in the United States is born with anencephaly (1).
+Anencephaly is one of the most severe neural tube defects (NTD) characterized by a partial or complete absence of a forebrain, including cerebral hemispheres and cerebellum.
+According to the Centers for Disease Control and Prevention (CDC), anencephaly in babies is found in 1 in 4600 births in the United States (1).
+It is often associated with brain stem and spinal cord abnormalities.

-Usually, the neural tube forms and closes during the initial weeks of pregnancy, and it helps the formation of the baby’s central nervous system.
+In most cases, the neural tube forms and closes in the initial few weeks after conception and helps form the baby’s central nervous system.
 The upper part of the neural tube forms the brain, and the lower part forms the spinal cord.
-Anencephaly occurs if the upper part of the neural tube fails to close.
-Although the brain stem may control some bodily functions, the absence of major parts of the brain can be fatal.
+A failure in the fusion of the upper part of the neural tube leads to anencephaly.
+The absence of major brain parts can be fatal, even though the brain stem helps control some bodily functions.

-Read this post to know more about the causes, risk factors, symptoms, prevention, diagnosis, and outcomes of anencephaly in babies.
+Read the post to learn about the causes, risk factors, symptoms, prevention, diagnosis, and outlook for babies with anencephaly.

 Risk Factors And Causes Of Anencephaly